FG confirms May 3 for commencement of 2023 Census

 He described the census and the 2023 elections as major national events with significant importance which had earlier been planned to hold not too far away from each other.

-“The gubernatorial election as you are aware had to be shifted by one week.
-And this also has a telling effects on the date of commencement of the census.
+“The gubernatorial election, as you are aware, had to be shifted by one week.
+This had a telling effect on the date of“commencement of the census.

-“Just like election, the Census is also a very long process like the training, the sub-trainings, retraining leading till the very day of the actual house listing and numbering will commence and then the actual capture of the population will now take place.
+“Just like election, the Census is also a very long process, from the training, the sub-trainings, retraining leading uptill the very day of the actual house listing and numbering.

-“So, these actually are the things we are looking forward to in the preparations for the national census,’’ he said.
+“These will then be followed by the actual capture of the population.”

-On its level of preparedness, the D-G assured that the nation was ready to embark on the exercise, which he described as a significant event that would aid in national planning and execution of developmental projects.
+On the level of preparedness, the NOA boss assured the nation that the National Population Commission was ready to embark on the exercise.

+He described the exercise as a significant event that would aid national planning and execution of developmental projects.

+He said: “Most of the information that have gone out to the public about the census like the awareness creation, sensitisation, enlightenment, advocacy around the census have all been taking place.

+“Perhaps, not on a scale that will make us feel comfortable to say every Nigerian is now census conscious, census aware, in spite of the very significant role that it has to play in our national life.

-According to him, the census is absolutely important because it is for development, planning, security, infrastructure development, educational, health and other demographic considerations all encapsulating in one.
+“But, clearly, the census is absolutely important because it is for development, planning, security, infrastructure development, educational, health and other demographic considerations all encapsulating in one.’’

 Disclaimer